Getting started with Workflows

 How to build Workflows

-You can create and manage your workflows by heading to Crisp and navigating to AI Agent > Automate > Workflow Builder.
+You can create and manage workflows from Crisp by going to AI Agent → Automate → Workflow Builder.

 Creating Workflows